rayhanyovi/rayhanyovi/README.md

 I'm a software engineer with **3 years of experience** (2 FT + 1 intern), specialising in React/Next.js with a designer's eye and a product-minded approach.
 At my last company I was the **sole frontend engineer** across 4 production platforms (no QA, no PM, no designer) which forced me to own everything from UX decisions to stakeholder communication.

 I care about **usefulness over cleverness**: building things people actually use, shipping fast, and iterating based on real feedback.
 I use AI tools (Claude Code, Codex) as daily drivers and I'm upfront about it because IMO it's part of how modern engineers work.
+But I'm not a typical Vibe Coder who never touch code before haha.
+I used to code manually until AI is powerful enough to handle the code for me so I can focus on designing the system and flow.

 - 🏗️ **Currently:** Open to Frontend / Fullstack / Product Engineer roles
 - 🌍 **Preference:** International remote (US/EU/SG) or Jakarta-based product startups